 There are nicotine-free vape pens, which sound like they solve the problem.
 However, since vaping culture has exploded so rapidly, it’s proven difficult to regulate and examine the contents of the different liquids.
 Research has found that some substances commonly used in these liquids are similarly ototoxic.

 Unfortunately, due to the younger generation’s interest in these sweeter flavors, we’re seeing a rise in nicotine consumption.
 This means that a future rise in hearing problems among this younger generation is highly likely.

-Smoking is not good for you
+Smoking is not good for your hearing

 So all in all, how does smoking affect hearing?

 - Ototoxic nicotine and chemicals, present in both cigarettes and vape pens, kill the cells responsible for hearing

 - Secondhand smoke drastically harms the hearing of those around you, especially those who are still developing

 - Smoking can permanently damage the neurotransmitters associated with hearing

 It’s hardly news that smoking is not a great lifestyle choice.
 Hopefully, we’ve given you a few more reasons to avoid falling into such a destructive trap.
 If you're struggling with stopping smoking, smokefree.gov is a helpful, government-trusted resource that can help you recover from this addiction.

 If you smoke, have smoked in the past, or even if you’ve been in the vicinity of smokers, it would be a good idea to have your hearing checked.
 By using our online tool, you can find a nearby hearing healthcare professional, who can offer you a free consultation.